sudhir14107/Interview-prep/README.md

 3. Making your changes
 4. Submitting a pull request

+Please ensure you read and follow our [LICENSE](./LICENSE) guidelines when contributing.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.